Batunacun2020/XGBoost-SHAP-values/README.md

 ## Model validation
 ### Overall classification accuracy (OCA)
 OCA is the correct prediction of NGD and other pixels in the whole region.
 This indicator was used to evaluate the accuracy of the model.
-### precision
-Precision is the proportion of correctly predicted positive examples (refers to NGD in this study) in all predicted positive examples.
+**precision**:Precision is the proportion of correctly predicted positive examples (refers to NGD in this study) in all predicted positive examples.
-### Recall
-Recall is the proportion of correctly predicted positive examples in all observed positive examples (the observed NGD)
+**Recall**:Recall is the proportion of correctly predicted positive examples in all observed positive examples (the observed NGD)
-### Kappa
-Kappa is a popular indicator used to measure the proportion of agreement between observed and simulated data, especially to measure the degree of spatial matching.
+**Kappa**:Kappa is a popular indicator used to measure the proportion of agreement between observed and simulated data, especially to measure the degree of spatial matching.
-### The precision-recall curve (PR curve)
-PR curve provides more information about the model’s performance than, for instance, the Receiver Operator Characteristic curve (ROC curve), when applied to skewed data.
+**The precision-recall curve (PR curve)**:PR curve provides more information about the model’s performance than, for instance, the Receiver Operator Characteristic curve (ROC curve), when applied to skewed data.
 The PR curve shows the trade-off of precision and recall, and provides a model-wide evaluation.
-### area under PR: The area under the PR curve (AUC-PR)
-AUC-PR is likewise effective in the classification of model comparisons.
+**area under PR, The area under the PR curve (AUC-PR)**:AUC-PR is likewise effective in the classification of model comparisons.
 ====================== LG and XGBoost valdation ========================
 validation indicators|Logistic Regression validation|XGBoost validation
 ------------ | -------------| -------------